-Professor Aristilde teaches students environmental chemistry and its applications in the natural environment.
-At the undergraduate level, she focuses on introduction to environmental engineering and environmental toxicology, soil chemical processes, and principles of water chemistry.
-At the graduate level, she works with students on environmental-chemical thermodynamics, physical chemistry of soil-contaminant interactions, and chemical toxicology of organic contaminants.
-Her current course is BEE 2510 Engineering for a Sustainable Society.
+Professor Aristilde teaches students environmental chemistry and its applications in the environmental engineering processes.
+At the undergraduate level, she focuses on introduction to environmental engineering, soil chemical processes, and principles of water chemistry.
+At the graduate level, she works with students on physico-chemical thermodynamics, physical chemistry of natural particles, and chemical toxicology of organic contaminants.
+Her current courses are BEE 2510 Engineering Processes for a Environmental Sustainability and BEE 4200/6200 Surface Chemistry of Particles in Natural and Engineered Processes.

 Awards and Honors